-Warning!
-Ether type fuels must not be used at the same time as a fuelled starting aid.
+- Always ensure that the engine and starter motor are stationary before the starter motor is engaged again. - Ether type fuels must not be used at the same time as a fuelled starting aid.

-How to start a cold engine with manually operated Start Pilot
+How to start a cold engine with manually operated ptart pilot

-Warning!
 Do not use the hand pump until the starter motor is engaged.